The Old, The New and The Forgotten

 An Essay by Jonathan Lerma

 It is autumn now and the leaves are falling.
 I seek those moments that offer comfort.
 The Old, like a well-worn jacket that is no longer functional but suggests security that feels familiar.
-The reliable that says all is okay.
+That reliable that says all is okay.

 And as the air cools once again, change approaches.
 I search for warmth but there is only coldness in The New.
 Absence of testament that breeds uncertainty.
 Trust is a hard-fought battle.
 Even more so, when The New comes disguised in The Old.